Feodorov/DB/README.md

 {"cmd":"create", "mode":"async", "person":{"name":"myName","phone":"cxae"}}
 Possible values:
-* async - master sends create/update/delete to slave, but do not check response - actually we will not know the result
-* sync - master waits for response from slave and return it to the client
+* async - master sends create/update/delete to slave, but do not check response - actually we will not know the result If "mode" is omitted - master waits for response from slave and return it to the client